 The announcement of plans to integrate the two portals was made in early 2018, GST portal login last week saw an update that strongly indicated that GSTN is setting up GST portal in bits, to welcome a robust GST 2.0 in April 2019.

-As per the update available, The data can be fetched in two ways from the e-way bill website.
-One can import directly online or may download it as a ‘.CSV file’ in the format of the GSTR-1 and then upload it on GST portal login with other data.
+As per the update available, the data can be fetched in two ways from the e-way bill website.
+You can import directly online or may download it as a ‘.CSV file’ in the format of the GSTR-1 and then upload it on GST portal login with other data.

-The mechanism to call for data is based on the number of invoices that are being dealt with for the period, which is classified in three lots- less than 50 in number, any number between 50 and 500 and where number exceeds 500 invoices.
-Option to directly import online is not available where the number of invoices exceeds 50, considering the amount of bandwidth it consumes and also to ensure the easy verification by a taxpayer for the accuracy of import.
+The mechanism to call for data is based on the number of invoices that are being dealt with for the period, which is classified in three slots- less than 50 in number, any number between 50 and 500, and where number exceeds 500 invoices.
+The option to directly import online is not available where the number of invoices exceeds 50, considering the amount of bandwidth it consumes and also to ensure the easy verification by a taxpayer for the accuracy of import.